School workforce annual census (SWAC) frequently asked questions: school data returns

 Cover supervisors which are employed through agencies should be included in the supply costs in the school return, regardless of how long they are working at the school for.
 They should be recorded under the Teaching Assistant (TA) code in the supply module.

-7.4 For the aggregated supply data returned, can you confirm if this is just for teaching staff only, or does it include supply cover for support staff too (including TAs, admin, technicians)?
+7.4 For the aggregated supply data returned, can you confirm if this is just for teaching staff only, or does it include supply cover for support staff too (including TAs, admin, technicians etc)?

 Teaching Assistants and technicians (as well as other supply staff who provide support in the classroom) should be recorded against LSWK (Learning Support Worker).
 Higher Level Teaching Assistants who are employed through supply agencies should be recorded against HLTA accordingly.

-7.5 Should schools be keeping a record of the Gross or Net costs for Supply staff in readiness for phase 2 of SWAC in 2021?
+7.5 Should schools be recording the Gross or Net costs for the Supply module?
 Should they include the VAT?

 Schools should record supply costs on a Net basis and excluding VAT.